solana-foundation/developer-content/content/courses/native-onchain-development/program-state-management.md

-If you use the frontend, simply replace the `MOVIE_REVIEW_PROGRAM_ID` in both the `MovieList.tsx` and `Form.tsx` components with the address of the program you’ve deployed.
+If you use the frontend, simply replace the `MOVIE_REVIEW_PROGRAM_ID` in both the `MovieList.tsx` and `Form.tsx` components with the address of the program you've deployed.
 Then run the frontend, submit a view, and refresh the browser to see the review.

 If you need more time with this project to feel comfortable with these concepts,